 My basic no-fail formula for a great summer side dish: grain + fruit + flavorful cheese + nut + dressing.
 Experiment with different combinations to find your favorite!

-What Exactly is Farro?
+What is Farro?

 Health Benefits of Whole Wheat

-The high fiber content is likely responsible for these benefits since as we know, fiber acts like roughage going through the digestive tract pulling in water and waste while keeping things running smoothly.
+The high fiber content is likely responsible since as we know, fiber acts like roughage going through the digestive tract pulling in water and waste while keeping things moving smoothly.
 Fiber is also highly satisfying (i.e. hard to overeat) and promotes a healthy gut microbiota in addition to its many other amazing beneficial qualities.

-- Prep Time: 15 minutes
+- Prep Time: 10 minutes

-- Total Time: 25 minutes
+- Total Time: 20 minutes

-- Yield: 4 servings 1x
+- Yield: 6 servings 1x